25.1K people follow this city

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Dublin air currently meets the WHO annual air quality guideline value
+PM2.5 concentration in Dublin is currently 2.3 times the WHO annual air quality guideline value

 Good 22 US AQI